If your time and budget only stretches to 24 hours in Monaco, this itinerary shows you exactly how to fill your one special day.

 Dinner can be one of the biggest expenses in Monaco, but there are some brilliant places to eat.

-For example, Quai des Artistes is a Parisian style brasserie set next to Hercule Port.
-The menu specialises in fresh seafood, so vegetarians may struggle with just the 1 option.
+For example, Quai des Artistes is a Parisian-style brasserie set next to Hercule Port.
+The menu specialises in fresh seafood, so vegetarians may struggle with just one option.

 But don’t worry!
 Being just over the border from Italy, Monaco has some excellent Italian restaurants that offer more affordable but still delicious food, including more vegetarian choices.
 One such place is Bella Vita.
 This unassuming Italian restaurant by the port is a fantastic place to eat in Monaco.
 You can enjoy large portions of delicious pasta, pizza and secondi as well as some fabulous wines too.